acquitelol/elle/README.md

 let y = ["a", "b", "c"]; // y's type is string[]
 ```

-You can also define dynamic arrays:
+You can also define multi-dimensional arrays:
 ```rs
 let grid = [
     [1, 2],